Which Iceland glacier should you visit in winter?

 Experience Vatnajökull

 Blue Ice Experience - Glacier Hike: Step aboard a monster-truck ride to the edge of a Vatnajökull outlet glacier, then strap on crampons and dive into a shimmering world of blue ice, crevasses and ridges.
 This 3.5-hour hike brings you into the heart of an icy wilderness — wild, epic, unforgettable.
-Check it out or make it a combo tour with a boat ride on Fjallsárlón Glacier Lagoon.
+Or make it a combo tour with a boat ride on Fjallsárlón Glacier Lagoon.

 Eyjafjallajökull — The Infamous Volcanic Glacier